alexirpan/alexirpan.github.io/_posts/2020-02-20-puzzlehunt-tech.markdown

 more, and you should make sure you aren't unduly punishing teams for trying to check their work.

-At minimum, your submissions should be tagged with the team that submitted them, and the time they were made, since this will let you compute submissions statistics after-the-fact.
+Submissions should be tagged with the team that submitted them, and what time they did so, since this will let you reconstruct team progress and submission statistics after-the-fact.

 Errata
 ----------------------------------------------------------------------------

+Everyone tries to make a puzzlehunt without errata, but very few people succeed.
+Make sure
-You will try to make a puzzlehunt without errata.
-You'll probably fail.
-Make sure your puzzlehunt has a page that lists all errata you've issued so far, including the time that errata came out.
+you have a page that lists all errata you've issued so far, including the time that errata came out, and have the errata visible from the puzzle page as well.

 If you are building an MIT Mystery Hunt style puzzlehunt, where different teams have different puzzles unlocked,